fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Should we work with liquid layouts or breakpoints?

 > Has this channel affected your professional career positively?
 If yes in which ways?﻿

 > Should I start as a backend developer and then go in to frontend?